krateoplatformops/krateo-v2-template-finops-example-pricing-vm-azure/readme.md

 # Composition Creation and Krateo Namespace
 > [!NOTE]
 > This FinOps composition example only works when Krateo is installed in `krateo-system`.
-If Krateo is installed in a different namespace, you **must** configure the variable [krateoNamespace](chart/values.yaml#L48) to the correct namespace when instantiating a composition.
+If Krateo is installed in a different namespace, you **must** configure the variable `krateoNamespace`, in the `values.yaml` file `.global.krateoNamespace`, to the correct namespace when instantiating a composition.